AlexB52/middleman-template/source/blog/2021-01-14-testing-model-concerns.html.md

 ### What about testing scopes?

-The article is quite long already the same principles would apply to test scopes.
+This article is quite long already.
+The same principles would apply to test scopes.
 If you're interested in a fully working spec suite, here is the [Gist: Testing ActiveRecord Concerns][gist].

 ### Raw SQL queries